tytydraco/yessleep/out/My_Daughter_Keeps_Asking_About_The_Man_I_Buried_final_part.md

 Silence.

 Olivia just ran to kitchen and asked me if she could have juice.
 She hugged me as I gave her a glass, then went to play in the living room.
 Hours went by.
 Nothing moved.
 No sounds.
-Just Olivia and I. I finally felt a bit of relief as I lay in the couch.
+Just Olivia and I. I finally felt a bit of relief as I lay on the couch.

 Olivia’s voice ripped that away from me.